prrvchr/OAuth2OOo/source/OAuth2OOo/registration/PrivacyPolicy_en.md

 - [Nature and scope rights][24] for `mDriveOOo`.
 - [Nature and scope rights][25] for `eMailerOOo`.

+`Supplier` is solely responsible for the nature and scope of the rights over the data it collects, as described in its Data Protection Policy.

 ___
 ## Security of collected data: